Westsplaining: Pre-2022 usage

-2022 Russian invasion of Ukraine
+Russian invasion of Ukraine

-In their 4 March 2022 essay, Jan Smoleński and Jan Dutkiewicz argued in The New Republic that sociopolitical analysis of the 2022 Russian invasion of Ukraine by the core Anglosphere ignored analysis by Eastern European scholars, who reacted by describing the attitude as westsplaining.
-Smoleński and Dutkiewicz accused Anglosphere scholars and political commentators from across the political spectrum, including John Mearsheimer, Ted Galen Carpenter of the Cato Institute, Wolfgang Streeck, Jeffrey Sachs, Yannis Varoufakis, Tucker Carlson, Mariana Mazzucato, of focussing on the enlargement of NATO and Russia–United States relations as having primary importance, neglecting Ukraine's international legal right of self-determination.
+In an essay published in The New Republic on 4 March 2022, University of Warsaw lecturer Jan Smoleński and researcher Jan Dutkiewicz from Concordia University and Harvard University argued that the sociopolitical analysis of the Russian invasion of Ukraine by the core Anglosphere ignored analysis by Eastern European scholars and the experiences of peoples from the region.
+The latter described the Anglosphere attitude as westsplaining.
+Smoleński and Dutkiewicz accused Anglosphere scholars and political commentators from across the political spectrum, including John Mearsheimer, Ted Galen Carpenter of the Cato Institute, Wolfgang Streeck, Jeffrey Sachs, Yannis Varoufakis, Tucker Carlson, and Mariana Mazzucato, of focusing on the enlargement of NATO and Russia–United States relations as having primary importance, neglecting Ukraine's international legal right of self-determination.
 Smoleński and Dutkiewicz state that "[i]n the westsplaining framework, the concerns of Russia are recognized but those of Eastern Europe are not."
 Legal scholar Patryk Labuda described westsplaining in this context as ignoring Russian imperialism as an explanation of the invasion, in favour of NATO expansion as the main causal factor.
 Labuda stated that there was "a real risk" of international lawyers westsplaining in the broader contexts of their legal analyses of the 2022 Russian invasion of Ukraine.

-Smoleński and Dutkiewicz refer to an article by Hanna Hrytsenko, published by Euromaidan Press on 6 June 2022, which claimed that the term had been coined “in the Ukrainian segment of Twitter“ following reactions from a number of Western journalists to a thread by Sergei Sumlenny comparing the treatment of Ukrainians under the Russian Empire and during the Soviet Union to “blacks in racist America.”.
+Smoleński and Dutkiewicz refer to an article by Hanna Hrytsenko, published by Euromaidan Press on 6 June 2022, which claimed that the term had been coined "in the Ukrainian segment of Twitter" following reactions from a number of Western journalists to a thread by Sergei Sumlenny comparing the treatment of Ukrainians under the Russian Empire and during the Soviet Union to "blacks in racist America."

 Left-wing Westerners were criticised by Eastern Europeans, including anarchist Zosia Brom and philosopher Tereza Handl, as westsplaining in that they ignored self-determination and the political agency of Eastern Europeans in the context of discussions related to the invasion, and they ignored Russian imperialism.

 The editors of International Feminist Journal of Politics argued for a feminist view of westsplaining in relation to the invasion, in which they saw intellectuals and politicians "imagining an apocalyptic encounter between the powers of 'freedom' and 'authoritarian darkness'" and ignoring questions of discrimination for "gender, race, sexuality, or queerness".